Water-Soluble Vitamins For Bodybuilders!

 - Stacks well with: Carbohydrates, other B vitamins, vitamin C, GABA and ZMA.

-- Sources: Sunflower seeds, egg-yolks, peanuts, beef liver (dessicated!), pork, seafood, beans.
+- Sources: Sunflower seeds, egg yolks, peanuts, beef liver (dessicated!), pork, seafood, and beans.
 B1 is readily manufactured by ATP-ase, but not in humans.
 It is found in high doses in vegetables, algae and mushrooms.

-Much like the B1 vitamin, Riboflavine is used to better the use of oxygen by cells and the transportation thereof in the blood.
+Much like the B1 vitamin, riboflavin is used to better the use of oxygen by cells and the transportation thereof in the blood.
 It also aids in the metabolism of carbs, but you'll find B2 to be equally effective with fatty acids and amino acids.
-B2, though not very effective at its thing when taken separately is an intricate part of the B-complex, because it is needed to activate the B6 vitamin (pyridoxine) and to help manufacture the B3 vitamin (Niacin) to assist in the adrenal gland functioning.
-It is largely responsible for the production of antibodies in the white blood-cells (proving that B-vitamins have anti-oxidizing properties as well) and plays a role in cell growth as well as cell respiration.
+B2, though not very effective at its thing when taken separately, is an intricate part of the B-complex, because it is needed to activate the B6 vitamin (pyridoxine) and to help manufacture the B3 vitamin (niacin) to assist in the adrenal gland functioning.
+It is largely responsible for the production of antibodies in the white blood cells (proving that B-vitamins have antioxidizing properties as well) and plays a role in cell growth as well as cell respiration.

 For the scientifically minded among you, I found some interesting bits.
 Other forms of B2, flavine mononucleotide (FMN) and flavine adenine-dinucleotide (FAD) are important elements in biological oxidations.
-Further I found that Riboflavine is used to ease watery eye fatigue and may help in the prevention and treatment of cataract.
-In the digestive tract it maintains health of the mucous membranes (absorption channels) and aids the absorption of both B6 and Iron.
+Further, I found that Riboflavin is used to ease watery eye fatigue and may help in the prevention and treatment of cataracts.
+In the digestive tract it maintains the health of the mucous membranes (absorption channels) and aids the absorption of both B6 and iron.

 To bring this to a conclusion, I can state that B2 is especially needed in times of growth and during high protein intake, for the maximal digestion and use of building amino acids.
-And on a last note I can state that it also provided you with a healthy skin and hair.
-Some precautions when storing or preparing Riboflavine are that it cannot tolerate light very well.
-So store it in a dark place.
+It also provides you with healthy skin and hair.
+Take precautions when storing or preparing riboflavin, because it cannot tolerate light very well.
+Store it in a dark place.

 - Dosage: Standard recommendation is a mere 1.8 mg daily, but generally taken in 50 mg amounts.
 Whatever the case, try to get the same amount of B6 as you would B2.